-In AC 2018-2019, the target was met.
-In AC 2018-2019, 100% of candidates met target and scored "Proficient" on the rubric.
+In AC 2019-2020, 100% of candidates met target and scored "Proficient" on the rubric.
 At the end of the course, program faculty examined the evidence to determine student learning in each area.
 Because the assessment and rubric are tied to CEC standards and state standards, candidates' artifacts demonstrated student learning and mastery of CEC and content standards.
-Although 100% of candidates met target in AC 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty introduced information about and promoted research into various replacement behaviors to promote creative behavior management.
-In AC 2018-2019, 100% of candidates met target by scoring at least 80% on the rubric.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
-In AC 2019-2020, faculty introduced information about and promoted research into various replacement behaviors to promote the development of creative behavior management plans.
+Although 100% of candidates met target in AC 2019-2020, program faculty reviewed the evidence to review student learning, and based on the analysis of the results, faculty introduced information about and promoted research into various replacement behaviors to promote creative behavior management.
+In AC 2020-2021, 100% of candidates met target by scoring at least 80% on the rubric.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
+Faculty introduced information about and promoted research into various replacement behaviors to promote the development of creative behavior management plans.
 This effort to engage in program improvement strengthened candidates' knowledge, skills, and dispositions relating to growing as responsive professionals.

 These changes had a direct impact on the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.
+As a result of these changes, in AC 2020-2021 the target was met.

-In AC 2019-2020, the target was that 100% of MAT students seeking Special Education certification would collect, analyze, and use assessment data to gauge student progress and plan targeted instruction.
+In AC 2020-2021, the target was that 100% (n=14) of MAT students seeking Special Education certification would collect, analyze, and use assessment data to gauge student progress and plan targeted instruction by scoring at least "Proficient" on the FBA.